-First, in light of scrutiny over the cost of an MBA, the Quantic MBA is completely free.
+First, in light of scrutiny over the cost of an MBA, the Quantic MBA comes at a very low cost.
 Secondly, their MBA is entirely online, capitalizing on demands for online, distance learning programs which offer greater flexibility than campus-based programs.

 So what is the Quantic MBA, and is it worth the same as a traditional MBA?

 Quantic MBA | Curriculum and structure

 Quantic School of Business & Technology offers what it claims to be the first app-based MBA.
 It takes around 13 months to complete, with between 150-to-200 students per intake.

 The program is accredited by the Distance Education Accrediting Commission (DEAC), listed by the US Department of Education as a recognized accrediting agency.